Bizarrespace/254-Open-Source-SoftDev/notes/november/studyforQuiz.md

   * GUID Parition table

 # Lab 5
-* How to update system before install new software?
-  * sudo apt-get update

 * If you wanted to install nano use apt what command to use?
   * sudo apt-get install nano